 [Waves breaking and the sounds of Dunlin]

-Why would a person choose to devote a life’s work to protecting habitat for birds?
-Patrick Comins, Director of Bird Conservation for Audubon Connecticut, gives his answer:
+What would inspire someone to devote his life to protecting habitat for birds?
+Patrick Comins, Executive Director of the Connecticut Audubon Society, gives his answer:

-G15T15 :09 PC Well, I’ve always loved nature.
-I think when I was growing up I wanted to be a zoo keeper or a curator at a natural history museum and … in this part of the world we don’t have elephants, we don’t have tigers, or lions or mountain gorillas, but we do have over 400 species of birds that have been recorded in Connecticut and some of them are spectacular!
+PC: G15T15 :09 Well, I’ve always loved nature.
+I think when I was growing up I wanted to be a zookeeper or a curator at a natural history museum and … in this part of the world we don’t have elephants, we don’t have tigers, or lions or mountain gorillas, but we do have over 400 species of birds that have been recorded in Connecticut and some of them are just spectacular!

 [Wing beats and call of Ruby-throated Hummingbird]